 Factors to Consider

-When selecting a method to calculate your final net weight after time, there are several factors to consider.
+When selecting a method to calculate your final net weight to print on your label, there are several factors to consider.

 Do you know the environment in which it will be stored between packaging and sale?
 Will it be in a consistent temperature and humidity?
 When the environment is stable it is much easier to predict how it will affect the soap.

 Second, what environment will the soap be in after it is packaged?
-If you know that you packaged soap will always be in your shop with a controlled environment, then you can predict the rate of water evaporation (continued drying) over time.
-If you sell wholesale and the soap will be in a store, or if the temperature and/or humidity changes in where you store the soap, then it is harder to predict what the drying rate will be.
+If you know that your packaged soap will always be in your shop with a controlled environment, then you can predict the rate of water evaporation (continued drying) over time.
+If you sell wholesale and the soap will be in a store, or if there are temperature and/or humidity changes where you store the soap, then it is harder to predict what the drying rate will be.

 Soap is sold immediately